 Any merit-based increases in base salary and the size of equity awards are based on the achievement of these corporate performance goals and individual performance goals, a review of competitive market data (based on our peer group), and consideration of the other factors described above.
-Cash awards made under our 2019 annual cash incentive compensation program were based upon achievement of the corporate goals approved by our Board and, for our named executive officers other than our CEO, individual performance.
+Cash awards made under our 2020 annual cash incentive compensation program were based upon achievement of the corporate goals approved by our Board and, for our named executive officers other than our CEO, individual performance.

 During the last quarter of each year, our CEO evaluates our corporate performance and each of our other named executive officer's individual performance, as compared to the pre-established corporate goals and the named executive officer's individual goals for that year.
 Based on this evaluation, our CEO recommends to our compensation committee any increases in base salary, annual equity awards and/or cash awards under our annual cash incentive compensation program.
 Our compensation committee, with input from our Board, evaluates our CEO's individual performance and determines whether to adjust his base salary, grant him an annual equity award and/or make a cash award under our annual cash incentive compensation program.
+For 2021, our compensation committee determined not to increase the base salaries of our executive officers due to the impact of COVID-19 on our business.